bbrewington/atl-open-checkbook/analysis-notes.md

 # Analysis Questions & Ideas to Explore
-* Create a data dictionary
-* Basic exploratory data analysis (a lot of this is already on the website, but include in this github repo for reference & reproducibility)
+* Basic exploratory data analysis
 * Top vendors with the most frequent small dollar amount transactions
 * Top vendors who receive payments across more than one department
 * Most popular vendor name by payment amount or ordinal day of month